Painful Lump In Breast: Causes, Symptoms and Treatments

 Breast Cancer Awareness Graphic

-Are you experiencing a painful lump in your breast that causes discomfort?
+Are you experiencing a hard, painful lump in your breast that causes discomfort?

 Painful lumps in breasts are usually harmless, but it's essential to know the signs and risks of breast cancer.